 The federal government has submitted an appeal to the Supreme Court of Canada.
 The case is scheduled to be heard on May 12, 2011.
 Several groups and organizations, including the Canadian Medical Association, the Canadian Public Health Association, and the Canadian Nurses Association have obtained intervener status in the upcoming Supreme Court of Canada case, and will be calling for the continued operation of Insite.

-More information: The Lancet study abstract is available at www.cfenet.ubc.ca/publications… n-overdose-mortality
+The Lancet study abstract is available at www.cfenet.ubc.ca/publications/reduction-overdose-mortality